tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 The difficulty of learning programming is probably the most strenuous aspect of API documentation.
 How much programming do you need to know?
 How much time do you spend learning to code?
 How much priority should you spend on learning technology?

 For example, do you dedicate 2 hours a day to simply learning to code in the particular language of the product you're documenting?
 Should you carve this time out of your employer's time, or your own, or both?
 How do you get other doc work done, given that meetings and miscellaneous tasks usually eat up another 2 hours of work time?
 What strategies should you implement to actually learn code in a way that sticks?
-What if what you're learning has little connection or relevance with the code you're documenting?
+What if what your learning has little connection or relevance with the code you're documenting?

 In a post called [Strategies for learning technology -- podcast recommendation and a poll](https://idratherbewriting.com/2018/08/10/how-much-time-devoted-to-learning-tech-is-needed/), I linked to a 10-minute Tech Comm podcast with [Amruta Ranade on Learning New Technology](https://www.stitcher.com/podcast/uah-technical-writing/10minute-tech-comm/e/supersized-holiday-spectacular-41636141) and then polled readers to learn a little about their tech learning habits.
 In the [reader responses](https://www.questionpro.com/t/PEGKEZcj57), most indicated that they *should* spend 30-60 minutes each day learning technology, but most spend between 0-20 min actually doing so.
 To learn, they use general Google searches.
 They mostly devote this time to learning tech at work, though some split the time between work at home.

 Personally, I think spending 20 minutes a day isn't enough to keep up with the knowledge needs.
 60 minutes is more appropriate, but really, if you want to make progress, you'll need to devote about twice this time.
 Finding 1-2 hours of time at work to learn it is unlikely.
 I always feel like I'm not getting enough done as is during work hours &mdash; learning technology often feels like a side activity taking me away from my real duties.
 The information I need to document in the present moment is usually too advanced to simply learn from watching tutorials on Safaribooks or other sources.
 But I can't just start out consuming advanced material.
 I have to ramp up through the foundational topics first, and that slow ramp-up feels like a tangent to the real work that needs to get done.
 And yet, I have a busy home life as well (4 daughters, all at home!), so I have to find time between work and home to get some learning done.
-(Did I also mention that I blog a lot?)
+(Did I also mention that I blog a lot, and play basketball too?)

 One strategy I've found to work well is to divide the learning into "pomodoros" (a technique named after tomato kitchen timers).
 With the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique), you set a timer for 20 minutes and focus on your learning task for that chunk of time.
 You can set a goal to complete as many pomodoros a day as you want.
 After about 1-2 months of these regular pomodoros, you'll be surprised at your progress.

-<{% include course_image.html  size="large" filename="techpomodoro" ext_print="png" ext_web="png" alt="The Focus app lets you define and track pomdoros" caption="The Focus app lets you define and track pomdoros" %}
+{% include course_image.html  size="large" url="https://itunes.apple.com/us/app/focus-time-manager/id777233759?mt=12" filename="techpomodoro" ext_print="png" ext_web="png" alt="The Focus app lets you define and track pomdoros" caption="The Focus app lets you define and track pomdoros" %}

-Even so, this technique doesn't solve the problem.
+Even so, this technique for focus doesn't solve the problem.
 It's still hard to squeeze time in for the pomodoros.
 Whenever I squeeze these into my life, I end up squeezing other activities out.

 There are a lot of questions about just how to learn code, and I don't have all the answers.
 But here's what I know:

 *  Developer documentation requires familiarity with code, though exactly how much expertise you need is debatable.
-*  You have to understand explanations from engineers, including the terms used.
+*  You have to understand explanations from engineers, including the [terms used](docapis_glossary_section.html).
 These explanations should focus on the *why* more than the *how*.
-*  You should be able to test code from engineers in order to identify assumptions that engineers are often blind to.
+*  You should be able to [test code](testingdocs_overview.html) from engineers in order to identify assumptions that engineers are often blind to.
 *  To thrive in an API documentation career, you have to incorporate a regiment of continual learning.

 ## Is being a generalist disappointing from a career standpoint?